saramartz/saramartz/README.md

 ## Little more about me ♍

-- 👯  I’m looking forward to collaborate with other content creators and make beautiful connections
+- 👯  I’m looking forward to collaborate with other creators and make beautiful connections
 - :heavy_check_mark: 2024 Goal: Take part of meaningful and exciting projects working within a team with similar interests

 ##